Paper 1

 Beyond that, you should also aim to make an argument about the texts you discuss, focusing in particular on their uses and limitations.
 Your argument should address some combination of the following prompts:

-• Articulate your own thinking and situate it alongside the thinking from the texts you analyze.
+• How would you articulate your own thinking about the topic, and how does it align with the thinking from the texts you analyze?

 These challenges give you an opportunity to incorporate your own thinking on the readings, particularly if you agree with something but want to expand on it or if you find that some idea or perspective is lacking from the conversation.
 You are welcome to incorporate examples to further illustrate how these perspectives on mindfulness are useful or limited.

-As you develop your thinking, keep in mind Harris’s note about opposition: “In writing as an intellectual, then, you need to push beyond the sorts of bipolar oppositions (pro or con, good or evil, guilty or innocent) that frame most of the arguments found on editorial pages and TV talk shows.
+As you develop your thinking, keep in mind Joseph Harris’s note about opposition in his book Rewriting: “In writing as an intellectual, then, you need to push beyond the sorts of bipolar oppositions (pro or con, good or evil, guilty or innocent) that frame most of the arguments found on editorial pages and TV talk shows.
 Intellectual writers usually work not with simple antitheses (either x or not-x) but with positive opposing terms—that is, with words and values that don’t contradict each other yet still exist in some real and ongoing tension” (25).
 In this sense, you are trying to enrich and expand on our thinking, building on the conversation started by our class readings.

 Your paper should follow MLA guidelines for formatting (spacing, font, first-page heading, title, header with last name and page number) and citations, both in-text and on a works cited page.